SternCode/quick_api/README.md

 With this you can change the default behavior when calling the ```.to_api()``` at the Model.

-At the momnet we only support **relations**.
+At the moment we only support **relations**.
 With this you specify if you want to use the relations you specify in the model or not.

 ```ruby
   class User